microsoft/Swin-Transformer/README.md

 computation to non-overlapping local windows while also allowing for cross-window connection.

-Swin Transformer achieves strong performance on COCO object detection (`58.7 box AP` and `51.1 mask AP` on test-dev) and ADE20K semantic segmentatiion (`53.5 mIoU` on val), surpassing previous models by a large margin.
+Swin Transformer achieves strong performance on COCO object detection (`58.7 box AP` and `51.1 mask AP` on test-dev) and ADE20K semantic segmentation (`53.5 mIoU` on val), surpassing previous models by a large margin.

 ![teaser](figures/teaser.png)